ludovic-ggn/CataloguePlus/README.md

 Complete all the requested information and press the install button
 ### Third steps
 Once the end of installation page opens follow the instructions
+## Contact Me
+I am a French student passionate about development and networks You can contact me by email at: ludovic.gougeon@ik.me